Baylor College of Arts & Sciences Quick Facts

-- Several programs within the College of Arts & Sciences are among those nationally ranked in the 2013 edition of "America's Best Graduate Schools" by U.S.News & World Report, including the speech-language pathology program and doctoral programs in clinical psychology, biological sciences, chemistry, earth sciences, physics, statistics, sociology, psychology and English.
+- Several programs within the College of Arts & Sciences are among those nationally ranked in the 2018 edition of “America's Best Graduate Schools” by U.S.News & World Report, including the doctoral programs in clinical psychology and graduate programs in biological sciences, chemistry, earth sciences (geosciences), mathematics, physics, statistics, sociology, psychology, English and political science.

 - The Howard Hughes Medical Institute has chosen Baylor to join the Science Education Alliance, which engages Baylor students in scientific discovery on a national scale.

-- Faculty in the College of Arts & Sciences have recently been awarded more than $1.6 million in grants to research and test new compounds that could help fight cancerous tumors.
+- Faculty in the College of Arts & Sciences have been awarded more than $5 million in grants and other funding to research and test new compounds and methods to both prevent and fight cancer.

 - Baylor debaters have been taking home honors since the University's first intercollegiate debate in 1893.
 Since that time, Baylor has won numerous conference debate titles as well as three NDT national championships.

-- To better serve the Hispanic population in the United States, Baylor's Department of Modern Foreign Languages has developed a course tailored to meet the crucial need for medical professionals to cross language and cultural barriers.
+- To better serve the Hispanic population in the United States, Baylor's Department of Modern Languages and Cultures has developed a course tailored to meet the crucial need for medical professionals to cross language and cultural barriers.
 The course blends medical terminology in Spanish with practical, everyday speaking and an emphasis on cultural differences.

 - Professor Robert Darden from the College of Arts & Sciences is the founder of Baylor's Black Gospel Restoration Project, a national effort to identify, acquire, preserve and catalog historic music from the black gospel music tradition that is in danger of being lost.
 Project materials are among the highlights of a permanent exhibit called Musical Crossroads in the Smithsonian Institution's National Museum of African American History and Culture.